iliff/rmgp/meetings.md

 # Regional Meeting

+**THIS PAGE INCOMPLETE.
+CHECK BACK SOON FOR PROGRAM AND FULL DETAILS**

 The **2020** meeting will be held at the [University of Colorado Colorado Springs](https://www.creighton.edu), March 27-28, 2020.

 [Registration for Regional Meeting](https://) (Link not open for registration.)